mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     memory addresses) can fill a buffer that is simultaneously visible to both the kernel and a user space process

 ## NIO
-# buffers
-* channels are portals through which I/O transfers take place, and buffers are the sources or targets of those data transfers
-* buffers are not thread-safe
-* for outgoing transfers, data you want to send is placed in a buffer, which is passed to a channel
-* for inbound transfers, a channel deposits data in a buffer you provide
-* 0 <= mark <= position <= limit <= capacity
-* position attribute indicates where the next data element should be inserted ( `put()` ) / retrieved ( `get()` )
-* example
-    ```
-    buffer.put((byte)'M').put((byte)'i').put((byte)'c').put((byte)'h').put((byte)'a').put((byte)'l')
-    ```
-    * mark: X (undefined)
-    * position: 6
-    * limit: 10
-    * capacity: 10
-* how to prepare buffer for draining?
-    * we should pass this buffer to a channel
-    * if the channel performs a `get()` it will fetch undefined data also
-    * if we set position back to 0 - we will fetch correct data but we don't know when we should end
-    * we should use `limit` property - it indicates the end of the data
-    * we need to set the limit to the current position, then reset the position to 0
-        ```
-        buffer.limit(buffer.position()).position(0);
-        ```
-    * `flip()` method do practically the same - it flips a buffer from a fill state, where data elements can be appended, to a drain state ready for elements to be read out
-* if you flip a buffer twice it becomes zero-sized

 # Channels
 * provide direct connections to I/O services
 * conduit that transports data between byte buffers and the entity on the other end of the channel (a hardware device, a file or socket)
 * socket channel objects are bidirectional
-* `read()` and `write()` returns the number of bytes transferred, which can be less than the number of bytes in the buffer, or even zero.
-The position of the buffer will have been advanced by the same amount.
+* `read()` and `write()` returns the number of bytes transferred, which can be less than the number of bytes in the buffer, or even zero
+    * the position of the buffer will have been advanced by the same amount
     * if a partial transfer was performed, the buffer can be resubmitted to the channel to continue transferring data where it left off and repeated until the buffer's `hasRemaining( )` method returns false
 * cannot be reused - represents a specific connection to a specific I/O service and encapsulates the state of that connection
 * when a channel is closed, that connection is lost, and the channel is no longer connected to anything
-* scatter/gather is a simple yet powerful concept
-    * performs a single I/O operation across multiple buffers
-    * for a write operation, data is gathered (drained) from several buffers in turn and sent along the channel.
-The buffers do not need to have the same capcity (and they usually don't).
-    The effect is the same as if the content of all the buffers was concatenated into one large buffer before being sent.
-    * for reads, the data read from the channel is scattered to multiple buffers in sequence, filling each to its limit, until the data from the channel or the total buffer space is exhausted
-    * example
-        ```
-        ByteBuffer header = ByteBuffer.allocateDirect (10);
-        ByteBuffer body = ByteBuffer.allocateDirect (80);
-        ByteBuffer [] buffers = { header, body };
-        int bytesRead = channel.read (buffers);
-        ```
-        * Upon returning from read( ), bytesRead holds the value 48 , the header buffer contains the first 10 bytes read from the channel, and body holds the following 38 bytes.
-The channel automatically scattered the data into the two buffers.
-        * It allows you to
-          delegate to the operating system the grunt work of separating out the data you read into multiple buckets, or assembling disparate chunks of data into a whole.
-This can be a huge win because the operating system is highly optimized for this sort of thing

 # Socket Channels
 * models network sockets
 * can operate in nonblocking mode and are selectable
-* it's no longer necessary to dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads).
+* it's no longer necessary to dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads)
 * Using the new NIO classes, one or a few threads can manage hundreds or even thousands of active socket connections with little or no performance loss
 * it's possible to perform readiness selection of socket channels using a `Selector` object